takari/polyglot-maven/README.md

 The whole interoperability story has not been worked out but we expect to sort this out very quickly now that Polyglot for Maven can be used easily.

-A `pom.xml` will currently not be installed or deployed except for the Ruby DSL but we will add this feature very shortly.
+A `pom.xml` will currently not be installed or deployed except for the Ruby DSL and the Scala DSL but we will add this feature very shortly.

 # Polyglot in Real Life / Show Case